 Opening the investment taps

 The “cash wedge” process is very sound and I will probably implement a derivative of this at some point in semi-retirement.

 - Treat any income from our pensions like it is: fixed-income.
 I will try to ensure this fixed-income allocation is about 30% of our total portfolio.
 If we cannot meet this criterion I will use whatever portion of our personal investments to get this fixed-income allocation.
 It is my expectation that (eventually) most of our fixed-income via workplace pensions will pay for basic retirement expenses (all food, all shelter and all clothing) in our 60s and beyond.
 Before those years, we’ll rely on our portfolio, particularly dividend income to cover our day-to-day expenses.

-- Keep 50% of my equities in ~30 dividend-paying stocks from Canada and the U.S. I figure $500,000 invested (if we can get there?) should generate at least $20,000 in dividend income per year without touching the capital for life.
+- Keep 50% of our equities in a few dividend paying stocks from Canada and the U.S. I figure $500,000 invested (if we can get there?) should generate at least $20,000 in dividend income per year without touching the capital for life.